Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Speed: 12
  - Seal Speed: 8
  - Requires: 4 gallons of water, 10 Chakra Control
+ - Tags: Preparation

 Effects: You reduce any Ground or terrain-based immobilization penalties by 2, and ignore any other mechanical effects (such as damage for walking across caltrops) if they're C-rank or lower.
 This does mean that you are not directly in contact with the ground (for the purposes of, say, the Doton jutsu Shindou and Yurokensei).

 #### --( Gyoushuu no Tebukuro - Gloves of Cohesion )--
 You mold chakra around your palms to maintain a thick film of water around them, similar to how it's possible for a ninja with excellent chakra control to stand on walls, or, well, water.
 This uses an extension of that sort of chakra control, using the water film as a medium to latch on to other people.

  - Chakra: 12
  - Upkeep: 2
  - Speed: 10
  - Requires: 4 gallons of water, 10 Chakra Control
+ - Tags: Preparation

 Effects: This gives you a +4 bonus to all grapple rolls you make (though it does not apply to weapons, or Kagemane), for any purpose other than escaping a grapple.
 This doesn't apply to ninjutsu-based grapples, or grapples which are performed by weapons or objects.